urga/virtualenvwrapper-hooks/README.md

-INSTALLATION
+#VIRTUALENVWRAPPER-HOOKS
+##INSTALLATION

 1. Go to your virtualenvwrapper directory where you keep your virtualenvs, $HOME/.virtualenvs by default.
-2. git clone... .
+2. git clone git@github.com:urga/virtualenvwrapper-hooks.git .

-HOOKS
+##HOOKS

 Currently there are 2 hooks that have extra stuff in them: postactivate and predeactivate.
 It's setup so that if you swith to a virtualenv, the environment is expanded with variables that are defined in your project directory's .env file.